dawid-bytys/olx-discord/README.md

 # olx-discord
-simple discord bot based on the webscraping which provides information about the latest product listed on the OLX platform in order to be notified faster
+simple discord bot based on webscraping which provides information about the latest product listed on the OLX platform in order to be notified faster